Part 2 of 3

 In conclusion, traditional ranking systems in real estate analysis

-may be limited in capturing the nuances and outliers that affect investment
+may be limited in their ability to capture the nuances and outliers that affect investment

 Challenging traditional rankings and identifying outliers through